WE'RE ACCEPTING NEW PATIENTS: IN-PERSON & VIRTUAL APPTS.

 Overland IOP Los Angeles California

 Overland IOP is a facility that demonstrates personalized care to every individual that arrives here, as every person is different and has unique requirements and objectives they want to meet.
 Our team, at Overland IOP, offers services that range from mental health counseling to rehabilitative services for various and complex addictions.
-Navigating the world of recovery and healing should not be a singular undertaking, especially when such beneficial resources such as ours exist and are here to help.
+Navigating the world of recovery and healing should not be a singular undertaking, especially when beneficial resources like ours exist and are here to help.
 With the new California mental health law, quality care and support have become significantly more accessible to those that are in urgent need of mental health aid, and Overland IOP is undoubtedly one of the best facilities in the state when it comes to providing these crucial services.
 Overland Intensive Outpatient is ready to provide both in-person and virtual care (Telehealth services).
 Help is only one call away!
 We work 24/7.

 Published: April 12, 2021